International Sales Manager Salary

 Popular Skills for International Sales Manager

-Survey takers working as International Sales Managers report using a large range of professional skills.
+International Sales Managers report using a large range of skills on the job.
 Lucky workers who know Customer Relationship Management can expect a significant pay bump, scoring salaries 32 percent above average.
 People Management and New Business Development are also correlated to pay that is above average, with increases between 27 percent and 32 percent.
 Those listing Bilingual as a skill should be prepared for drastically lower pay.
 Chinese, Mandarin Language and Sales also typically command lower compensation.
-It is often found that people who know Business Development are also skilled in Strategic Sales.
+The majority of those who know Business Development also know Strategic Sales.

 Pay by Experience Level for International Sales Manager